ha7ilm/ha7ilm.github.io/_posts/2016-06-23-hpsdrtool.md

 layout: post
 ---

-I've created a python script that can read the I/Q samples from a HPSDR Atlas + Metis + Mercury receiver.
+I've created a python script that can read the I/Q samples from a HPSDR Atlas + Metis + Mercury receiver, and write them to the standard output.
 The code is available on GitHub:

 <a href="https://github.com/ha7ilm/hpsdrtool">https://github.com/ha7ilm/hpsdrtool</a>